flhofer/docker_tutorial/#1_Container/README.md

 COPY calc.py .
 ```

+There is also an `ADD` command that is very similar to `COPY`, but it features also automatic extraction of archives ecc.
 Lastly, we have to define our default behaviour, what happens if somebody starts the container.
 We would like to run our calculator, so let's put it in with `CMD`

 ```sh